 • Be sure you bring Mr. Larry Barkanian’s mobile number (we will send it to you) and MEU’s physical address with you.
 You will need to write down the physical address on the white entry card that is distributed in the airplane before you land.
 General Security may check this address later.
 MEU’s physical address is :

 Middle East University

 **Processing fees vary depending on the individual.

 Irrespective of your nationality, please verify visa requirements with your Lebanese embassy before traveling.
 A return ticket is a must for all categories.

-Must bring $2,000 USD and an invitation letter when entering the country
+Can get visa upon arrival but must bring $2,000 USD and an invitation letter when entering the country

 Algeria, Djibouti, Egypt, Comoros Island, Ghana, Iraq, Ivory Coast, Jordan, Libya, Morocco, Mauritania, Nigeria, Somalia, Sudan, Tunisia, Yemen